rmccrear/codex-lv2-may-2024/week-6-fetch/assignment/day-1.md

 3. **Fetch Data from the PokéAPI:**
    - Use the fetch API to request data for the Pokémon entered by the user.
+   - Use the json method to convert the response's data to a javascript object.
    - Handle errors gracefully (e.g., display a message if the Pokémon is not found).
 (Optional.)
    - Proof of Life: Log the fetched data to the console to verify the correct data is being retrieved.